milosgajdos/flagmap/README.md

 flagmap
 =======

-Wrapper package around Go flag package which returns a map of parsed flag values with flag names as keys
+Simplified wrapper package around Go flag package which returns a map of parsed flag values with flag names as keys and flag values as interface slices

+This package allows you to "aggregate" passed flags as oppose to "overriding" them which gives you more flexibility as you can see in the example code snippet below.

 Example usage
 ==============